What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Several evidence-based somatic approaches have emerged from decades of research into trauma and the nervous system:

-Somatic Experiencing (SE) Developed by Dr. Peter Levine, SE focuses on completing thwarted defensive responses and restoring natural fight, flight, and freeze responses.
+Somatic Experiencing (SE): Developed by Dr. Peter Levine, SE focuses on completing thwarted defensive responses and restoring natural fight, flight, and freeze responses.
 This approach emphasizes tracking bodily sensations and supporting the body's innate healing mechanisms to discharge trapped survival energy.

 Sensorimotor Psychotherapy Created by Dr. Pat Ogden, this method integrates body awareness with cognitive and emotional processing.
 It focuses on how trauma affects movement, posture, and physical organization, helping clients develop new patterns of embodied experience.